daniele-athome/hass-config/README.md

 ## Hardware used

 * An unused 2012 laptop running Home Assistant and Rhasspy
-* ConBee II ZigBee USB controller attached to the laptop
+* Home Assistant Connect ZBT-1 USB controller attached to the laptop
-* Raspberry Pi 3B running Kodi
+* Raspberry Pi 4B running Kodi
 * A cheap Android tablet as my control center
 * Google Home (used only as speaker)
+* Bosch Thermostat II
 * Sonoff Basic flashed with Tasmota
-* Shelly One flashed with Tasmota
+* Shelly 1 (some with native firmare, some with Tasmota)
-* Shelly Gas
 * Xiaomi Mi Bluetooth LE sensors
 * ZigBee Aqara temperature sensors
 * ZigBee Aqara motion sensors
 * ZigBee Aqara door sensor
 * ZigBee RGB LED strips
+* Custom desk radio (Raspberry Pi Zero W + Pimoroni Pirate Audio)

-TODO also include a wishlist or planning to buy
+> TODO also include a wishlist or planning to buy
-TODO include custom built hardware
-TODO new Bosch ZigBee thermostat
-TODO new media raspberry
-TODO Rhasspy dismissal
-TODO new ZigBee/Thread controller

 ## Lovelace interface

-> Screenshots are outdated.

 I view this mainly from my tablet hanging on a wall.
 I had to take some measures to make it work on the tablet because a complex web application like Lovelace